jakowenko/watchtower/README.md

 ## Labels

-Labels can be used on containers to include or exclude them from being watched.
+Labels can used to:
+ - Include or exclude specific containers from being watched
+ - Automatically pull the newest image and recreate the container when Watchtower starts

 **Enable**